greyhat-academy/pkd/PKD.md

 #### 5.4.
 Intentionally Malformed Files
 Since the public keys are served from a publicly accessible server, applications should transparently detect absurdly large files.
 -   It stands to reason that a file double the size of the expected key size - including the header of the `pubkey` file - is malicious, and applications should not only stop the query / download of said public key, but also discard the downloaded key.
+-   Unlike regular Public Key Servers, this standard aims to deliver authoritate-by-hierachy data and thus should not allow random submissions of Public Keys, espechally external ones, to be accepted and hosted.

 #### 5.5.
 Abusive Traffic
 As the server will necessarily be publicly accessible, it is possible that that it may be subject to Distributed Denial of Service attacks (DDoS) or attempts onto these.
 - Existing mechanisms such as rate-limiting IP-Adresses or blackholing entire Subnets where necessary should be sufficient to do so.
+  - Mitigation of said attacks is out-of-scope for this standard, but considering the fact that these are in fact just plain text, DDoS attacks should not yield efficiency - espechally when a seperate [virtual] machine is being used to host said files.

 #### 5.6.
 Multi-User & Domain Environments
 As there may be scenarios where multiple domains use the same Public Key Directory, it's recommended to exercise caution and due diligence where applicable.
 - It may necessitate specific rules based off the setup in question, from not allowing to submit critical pubkeys like `security@domain.example` that are specified in the [`security.txt`](https://securitytxt.org/) file as per [[RFC9116](https://www.rfc-editor.org/rfc/rfc9116)]
+  - Of course only administrators of the domains under their control should be allowed to submit private keys as to keep with the authoritative-by-hierachy nature in comparison to a keyserver.

 #### 5.7.
 Protecting Data in Transit
 The use of SSL/TLS encryption is RECOMMENDED, but not a hard requirement.